Roberto Osuna: Houston Astros

 On July 30, 2018, the Blue Jays traded Osuna to the Houston Astros for pitchers Ken Giles, Héctor Pérez, and David Paulino.
 The Astros reinstated him to their active roster on August 5.
 He was loudly booed in his first appearance in Toronto as a member of the Astros.
-In 2018, between the two teams he was 2-2 with 21 saves and a 2.37 ERA.
+In 2018, between the two teams he was 2–2 with 21 saves and a 2.37 ERA.

 In 2019, Osuna led the American League with 38 saves and 56 games finished.
 He also recorded a 2.63 ERA and 73 strikeouts in 65 innings.
-His 154 career saves at season's end were 10th-most among all active pitchers.
+He was less effective in the playoffs, with a 3.60 ERA, 2 saves, one win after blowing a save, and 9 strikeouts in 10 innings as the Astros lost the World Series.
+He was in the bullpen when fellow reliever Will Harris gave up a decisive home run to Howie Kendrick in Game 7 of the World Series, entering the game two batters later.

 On August 4, 2020, it was announced that Osuna was recommended to need Tommy John surgery.
-However, Osuna opted not to have the surgery and take the rest-and-rehab route instead.
+However, Osuna opted not to have the surgery and instead rest his arm for four weeks.
+He only pitched in 4 games in the shortened 2020 season, earning 1 save and allowing 1 run in 4 1/3 innings.
 On October 29, 2020, Osuna was placed on outright waivers by the Astros and became a free agent.
+He was predicted to make roughly $10 million in 2021 based on salary arbitration projections.